Can cerebral palsy be detected before birth or by ultrasound?

-Cerebral palsy during pregnancy.Cerebral palsy during pregnancy may be caused by physical trauma or infections.
+There are certainly factors which result in an increased risk of cerebral palsy during pregnancy, including physical trauma or infection.
 These infections are usually bacterial, parasitic or viral and may affect both the unborn baby and mother.
 In most cases, the mother passes on the illness to the baby through the outer membrane enclosing the unborn baby.
 These illnesses result in fever or conditions that can disrupt the optimum conditions necessary for the fetus to develop properly in the mother’s womb.

 Common issues you need to watch out for during pregnancy: